Dhiraj-Jhamat/InfosysSpringboard/README.md

 - **Reduce manual sorting** efforts and human error
 - **Enhance productivity** by focusing on high-priority messages first

-The system uses state-of-the-art machine learning models, including BERT-based transformers, to understand email context and content with high accuracy.

 ## ✨ Features